-If the PostgreSQL master fails, the combined information from the MST
+If the PostgreSQL master fails, the combined information from the MST monitoring

-the nodes, the open source monitoring daemon
+nodes, the open source monitoring daemon

 PGLookout, in combination with the

 information from the MST system infrastructure, reports the failover.
-If the master node is
+If the

-scheduled and becomes the new standby node.
+automatically scheduled and becomes the new standby node.

 If both master and standby nodes fail at the same time, two new nodes are automatically scheduled for creation and become the new master and standby nodes respectively.
 The master node restores itself from the latest available backup, which means that there can be some degree of data loss involved.
 For example, any writes made since the backup of the latest write-ahead log (WAL) file can be lost.